-Letting an employee go is not a pleasant part of running a business.
-It can be expensive, time-consuming and stressful – it’s only natural that most employers want to avoid it.
-In much the same way as you would only resort to formal disciplinary action based on the ACAS code of practice if informal methods haven’t worked, so dismissal should be an absolute last resort.
+Letting an employee go isn’t a nice part of running a business.
+It can be expensive, time-consuming and stressful – so it’s only natural that you probably want to avoid it.
+And that’s a good idea for the most part.
+In the same way as you’d only resort to formal disciplinary action based on the ACAS code of practice if informal methods haven’t worked, so dismissal should be an absolute last resort.

-Before you consider dismissing someone during their probationary period, you must follow a fair dismissal process.
-Here are the eight fundamental considerations to follow:
+Before you consider dismissing someone during their probationary period, you have to follow a fair dismissal process.
+Here are the eight fundamental considerations you need to know:

 For an in-depth look at how to dismiss someone legally, check out our free guide on it here.

 You could choose to dismiss an employee during their probation period.
 Some of the most common reasons for this are: